How To Determine Your Skin Type

 Although everyone’s skin is unique, there are five primary skin types: Oily, Normal, Combination, Dry, and Sensitive.
-Understanding your skin type may help you find the right solutions to help strengthen your skin barrier and achieve your skincare goals.
+Understanding your skin type may help you find the right solutions to help achieve your skincare goals.
+If you’re unsure how to determine your skin type, our Kiehl’s representatives are experts at identifying each type and can help you craft a routine based on your skin type’s needs.

 - Oily skin refers to skin that has excess oil, most commonly throughout the t-zone of the face (forehead, nose, and chin.)
 Oily skin tends to look shiny, feel greasy, and is often prone to blemishes and breakouts.